 Through the institute, we also offer a residency program for teachers and museum educators to help with the creation of lesson plans that emphasize problem solving through architecture and design.
 Artists and scholars can be inspired by living, studying and working at Fallingwater while finishing works-in-progress or beginning a new body of work.

-- Need a meeting space?
+- Need a meeting or conference space?
 Consider the Barn and Fallingwater.

 - Submit your application for one of our residency programs.

 Throughout the year, there are always ways you can get involved to preserve and support Fallingwater for future generations.
 Your support and involvement will make a difference.

 - Volunteers are always welcome to help care for and preserve Fallingwater.

 - Buy the Fallingwater or Wright fan in your life a great gift at the Museum Store.

 - View the Fallingwater Cam.

 - Join the conversation with Fallingwater on Facebook, Twitter and Instagram.

 - Help preserve Fallingwater and become a Friends of Fallingwater member.